Tamagawa Cycling Course Traffic Rules

 PrintPrint in large text

-The Tama River Cycling Course was established in 1970 to promote health and provide a space for communication among residents.
-It received occupancy permission based on the River Act from the Ministry of Land, Infrastructure, Transport and Tourism, and construction began on a pedestrian and bicycle-only road on the embankment.
-In March 2018, the construction work around the Tamagawahara Bridge was completed, allowing passage along approximately 4 kilometers from the Kizamibashi Bridge to the boundary with Kawasaki City, connecting to Kawasaki City's "Kawasaki Tama River Interaction Road."
+The Tamagawa Cycling Course was established in 1970 to promote health maintenance and provide a place for communication among residents.
+It was developed as a pedestrian and bicycle-only road on the embankment after receiving occupancy permission based on the River Act from the Ministry of Land, Infrastructure, Transport and Tourism.
+In March 2018, maintenance work around the Tamagawara Bridge was completed, enabling passage along an approximately 4-kilometer section from Koremasa Bridge to the border with Kawasaki City, connecting with Kawasaki City's "Kawasaki Tamagawa Fureai Road."

-The Tamagawa Cycling Course is a pedestrian and bicycle-only road.
+The Tamagawa Cycling Course is a road exclusively for pedestrians and bicycles.

 This road is exclusively for pedestrians and bicycles; cars and motorcycles are not allowed to pass.

-The width of the Tamagawa Cycling Course is about 2.5 meters, so we ask that both pedestrians and bicycles keep to the left.
+Since the width of the Tamagawa Cycling Course is narrow, about 2.5 meters, both pedestrians and bicycles are requested to keep to the left side.

 Photo: Pedestrians keep to the left